receiptline/receiptio/README.md

 # Features

-ReceiptIO is a simple print library for receipt printers that prints with easy markdown data for receipts and returns printer status.
+ReceiptIO is a simple print application for receipt printers that prints with easy markdown data for receipts and returns printer status.
 Even without a printer, it can output images.

 A development tool is provided to edit and preview the receipt markdown.
 https://receiptline.github.io/designer/